descendsphere/route-render/BACKLOG.md

 ### Completed Items

+- **[REFACTOR] State Machine Architecture:** Refactored the entire application to be driven by a formal state machine (`NO_ROUTE`, `LOADING`, `ROUTE_LOADED`, `TOUR_PLAYING`, `TOUR_PAUSED`) in `app.js`.
+This resolved numerous UI consistency bugs.
+- **[FEATURE] Professional UI Overhaul:** Replaced all emoji-based text buttons with high-quality, consistent SVG icons.
+Styled all buttons, sliders, and controls for a cohesive, modern, and professional look and feel.
+- **[FEATURE] Custom Tour Controls:** Implemented a custom, touch-friendly tour control bar for mobile devices, replacing the default Cesium widgets.
+This includes Play/Pause, Direction Toggle, Reset, Zoom to Route, and Reset Style buttons, as well as a high-granularity time scrubber.
+- **[FIXED] Vertical Quick Controls:** Implemented a vertical quick-controls bar on the left of the screen, which appears when the main panel is collapsed.
+This bar contains vertical sliders with icons for speed and zoom.
+- **[FIXED] Integrated Panel Toggle:** Reworked the collapsible panel so the entire header is clickable to toggle, and an icon rotates to indicate state.
+- **[FIXED] Global Camera Distance:** Added a "Distance" slider that adjusts the camera distance for all applicable camera strategies.
+- **[FIXED] Logarithmic Sliders:** Implemented a logarithmic scale for both the speed and camera distance sliders to provide better precision for smaller values.
+- **[FIXED] Local Time Display:** Changed the "Person" entity's label to display the current tour time in the user's local time zone (`yyyy-MM-dd HH:mm:ss`) instead of UTC.
+- **[FIXED] Mobile Responsiveness:** Used CSS media queries to improve the layout on mobile devices.
 - **[FIXED] Collapsible Panel:** The side panel's toggle button is now correctly positioned outside the panel, allowing it to be collapsed and expanded.
-- **[FIXED] Remove Camera Info Section:** The "Camera Info" section has been removed from the UI as it provides debug information that is not useful to the end-user.
+- **[FIXED] Remove Camera Info Section:** The "Camera Info" section has been removed from the UI.
-- **[FIXED] Concise Style Controls:** Redesigned the "Style" section to be more compact.
-Placed the route width control to the right of the color picker and implemented `+`/`-` buttons for changing the width value.
+- **[FIXED] Concise Style Controls:** Redesigned the "Style" section to be more compact and use `+/-` buttons.
-- **[FIXED] Local Time Display:** Changed the "Person" entity's label to display the current tour time in the user's local time zone instead of UTC.
-- **[FIXED] Vertical Quick Controls:** Implemented a vertical quick-controls bar on the left of the screen, which appears when the main panel is collapsed.
-This bar contains vertical sliders for speed and zoom, allowing for easier adjustments on mobile without obscuring the map.
-- **[FIXED] Mobile UI Refinements:** The Cesium animation and timeline widgets are now larger and have been moved upward on mobile screens to provide a better user experience and avoid conflicts with OS gestures.
+- **[REFACTOR] Consistent POI/Waypoint Labels:** Updated the styling of POI and Waypoint labels.